1. Check under vehicle on approach for obvious leaks, obstructions, etc.

 7. Check right-hand front wheel: tyre tread for wear and damage, sidewall damage, inflation, valve cap, oil, grease leaks and wheel nuts.

 8. Check right-hand lenses and reflector for damage, cleanliness and stability.

 9. Check front of vehicle for damage and security of bonnet or boot, grill and bumper.

 10. Mention that oil, water, brake fluid and fanbelt should be checked.

 11. Check front registration plate for damage, cleanliness, stability and validity.

-12. Check left front lenses and reflector as described in item 8.
+12. Check left front lenses and reflectors as described in item 8.